COVID-19 vaccine availability: Where to find it Sunday - NewsBreak

 COVID-19 vaccine availability: Where to find it Sunday

-(FAIRFIELD, CT) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Fairfield have it on hand, according to an online database.
+(ABINGDON, VA) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Abingdon have it on hand, according to an online database.

 On April 3, the Biden administration moved up its timeline for eligibility, in an attempt to clear up confusion generated by state rollout plans: All Americans are eligible for the vaccine as of April 19.